Discover how you can save money when moving to Belgium, including tips on cutting your shopping bill and getting the best deal on savings accounts.

 Consider getting a smart meter

 Have you made sure you’re on the cheapest possible tariff with your utility providers?
-If not, now could be a good time to audit your bills to see if you can get a better deal by switching.
+If not, now could be a good time to audit your bills.
+That way, you can see if you can get a better deal by switching.

 One option is to have a smart thermostat installed.
-These thermostats can be operated from anywhere using your smartphone, meaning you can turn your electricity supplies on and off as and when you want.
+These thermostats can be operated from anywhere using your smartphone.
+That means you can turn your electricity supplies on and off whenever you want.
 This can help you cut down on your monthly utility bills.

 Take your time when it comes to finding a property